McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   Previously, the attachments for leaf bundles in non-multilang setups were required to be in a `files` subdirectory.
 For page bundles and leaf bundles in multilang setups they were always required to be in a `_index.<LANGCODE>.files` or `index.<LANGCODE>.files` subdirectory accordingly.

-  This added unnessessary complexity.
+  This added unnecessary complexity.
 So attachments for leaf bundles in non-multilang setups can now also reside in a `index.files` directory.
-Although the old `files` directory is now deprecated, if both directories are present, only the old `files` directory will be used for compatiblity.
+Although the old `files` directory is now deprecated, if both directories are present, only the old `files` directory will be used for compatibility.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} Absolute links prefixed with `http://` or `https://` are now opened in a separate browser tab.